j0rdan0/microsoft-related/ADE-scripts/README.md

 // need to find a way of finding the disk name directly from the VM name

-For cleaning up the app created in your AAD tenant run:
+For cleaning up the app created in your AAD tenant use:
 ---

 ```